ZoogVPN Review

 There are dedicated ZoogVPN apps for iOS, macOS, Windows, Android and even Fire TV and Android TV.
 It also supports Linux and routers.
 The desktop app is accessible through its APK website, making it possible to install it on your Android device without having to go through the Google Play Store.

-Overall, ZoogVPN checks all the boxes when it comes to providing the basics for a fast, reliable and secure VPN experience, but that’s where it stops.
+Overall, ZoogVPN checks all the boxes that provide the basics for a fast, reliable and secure VPN experience — but that’s where it stops.

 Pricing